toluwalojurotimiayeni/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that locates a character in a string
+A function that gets the length of a prefix substring